benupsavs/clap-detect/README.md

 This is useful for coordinating musical performances for compositing movies into a single production.

+# Requirements
+- Java 17 or later
+- ffmpeg

 ## Usage

 - Launch the Java app.
 Install Maven and run `mvn package exec:java`